 Student loans are a long-term drag, often paid back over ten years or more.
 Any assistance via gift to help pay them off sooner will have significant positive long-term benefits.

 A note of caution: Don’t help to the detriment of your own finances or retirement.
 Taking out loans or withdrawing from your 401(k) to pay off their loans will help them but hurt you.
-I know you may want the kids to leave, but don’t go overboard.
-Take a measured approach, so everyone wins.
+You may want the kids to leave, but don’t go overboard.
+Take a measured approach so everyone wins.

 2. Retirement gifts for young adults

 The earlier you start, the better, so why not help young adults with traditional or Roth IRA contributions?
-The limit for 2022 is $6,000 for young adults ($7,000 for the not so young adults 50+).
+The limit for 2023 is $6,500 for young adults ($7,500 for the not-so-young adults 50+).

-To make any traditional or Roth IRA contributions, the young adult must have earned income.
-Please note, however, if their earned income passes certain thresholds or if they are covered by an employer-sponsored retirement plan, it may result in certain restrictions.
+The young adult must have earned income to make any traditional or Roth IRA contributions.
+Please note, however, if their earned income passes certain thresholds or is covered by an employer-sponsored retirement plan, it may result in certain restrictions.
 Let’s break it down.

-When employed and covered by a retirement plan, the first step is to encourage them to participate in the highest amount possible.
+Contributing to an IRA is a wonderful gift idea.
+There are income restrictions when covered by a retirement plan.
+The first step is encouraging them to participate in the highest amount possible.
 At a minimum, it should be enough to get a full match if their employer provides one.
-If covered by a retirement plan, and they also contribute to a traditional IRA, then…
+Below are the income provisions.

 Gifting traditional or Roth IRA contributions to a young adult is a great way to provide a gift that will produce years of growth that can result in significant retirement benefits.

 3. Set them up with a financial plan